 What is a credit score?

-Answer: A credit score predicts how likely you are to pay back a loan on time.
-A scoring model uses information from your credit report to create a credit score.
+A credit score is a prediction of your credit behavior, such as how likely you are to pay a loan back on time, based on information from your credit reports.

 - Your bill-paying history